nileshrawatp1/code-challenge/README.md

 ## Task 1:
 Assignment: Use the `api` found in `App.tsx` to make a request and fetch a list of all Pokémon.<br>
 Question 1: How did you manage to fetch the list and what tool did you use?<br>
+Answer: I have used javascript fetch API to fetch the list of Pokemons.

 Question 2: What steps would you take to future improve this?<br>
+Answer: We can wrap the fetch API call to an async function and then we can apply try catch method for error handlings.

 commit the code as `task-1`<br>

 ## Task 2:
 Assignment: Parse the list to the `<List />` component and ajust the component to show a list of all pokémon names Feel free to create more components in the `/ui` package or in the app if needed

 commit the code as `task-2`<br>